[Updated with debut of ProtonVPN iOS app. This review was originally published June 20, 2018.]

 To show how serious ProtonVPN is about keeping your identity safe, the company houses some of its servers in a Cold War-era Swiss fallout shelter, 3,000 feet below the surface.

 While the free version of ProtonVPN falls a bit short on speed, it delivers as much data to nonpaying customers as you'd want.
 Nonetheless, it's probably still too slow to be anyone's 24/7 home VPN connection.
+For a bit more speed, try Windscribe, which offers the best free VPN service.

 Beware of Totally Free VPN Services